 Backlinks

-Backlinks are the external links that are pointing to your site.
+Backlinks are the external links that point to your site.
 They are still considered one of the SEO ranking factors and are highly important for your overall SEO success.
+Therefore, it’s a good idea to regularly monitor backlink quality and quantity.
+To do so, you can use tools like Semrush or Ahrefs.

 When looking at your backlinks report, keep an eye on the authority of the websites linking to you.
 Sometimes you can get spam-like backlinks, which can hurt your SEO performance.

-If you’re using Ahrefs, you can even set up a backlink alert, which will notify you each time you get a new backlink.
+If you’re using Ahrefs, you can even set up a backlink alert, which will notify you each time you get a new link.
+Here’s what to keep track of when checking your backlinks:

 - Growth in the number of backlinks

-- The authority and relevance of backlinks
+- The authority and relevance of inbound links

-Domain Authority (DA) / Domain Rating (DR)
+Domain Authority (DA)/Domain Rating (DR)

 It’s important to mention that high domain authority shouldn’t be your top priority when measuring SEO.
 There are many “experts” out there who claim they can increase your DR score fast.
 But the result of their work can do more harm to your site than good.